-If you are looking for the highest recommended IVF clinics abroad, it may be beneficial to also take a look at the organizations that regulate fertility clinics around the world.
+If you are looking for the highest recommended IVF clinics abroad, it may be beneficial to also take a look at the organizations that regulate and accredit fertility centers around the world.

 The goal of this article is to make some sense of the important and credible organizations to search for in the world of fertility regulation, so you can choose the right IVF clinic for you whether abroad or in your home country.

 The Joint Commission started in 1994 and is a non-profit that sets standards for healthcare facilities worldwide, with the ultimate goal of ensuring patient safety.
 Part of being accredited by the Joint Commission is accepting the possibility of random audits at any time in your healthcare facility.
 The Joint Commission will also do planned audits and the Commission accredits entire hospitals, specialties and specific fertility clinics.
 Check here to see which hospitals and fertility clinics are accredited.
 JCI accreditation is highly regarded globally.
 If your fertility clinic is JCI certified you know they meet the highest international standards of care, however JCI does not validate pregnancy rate data.
 A clinic must be operating for more than a year in order to apply for JCI accreditation and so many new clinics will be operating at the level of JCI standards while they apply for official certification.